ddxfish/sapphire/README.md

 **Get weird**
 - Let the AI manage it's own prompt via meta tools
 - Give the AI ability to reset and end the chat
-- Do stories, add home assistant to change house lights to match story
+- Do stories, have sapphire trigger your house lights to match the story
 - Test AI responses - Test in various ethical scenarios
 - Personalize your AI to wake you up each morning, no more alarm clock